LouisRossouw/esp32-ps3-btclassic-starter/README.md

 # ESP32 PS3 Bluetooth classic starter

 - This is a quick starter repo to do my prototyping with the PS3 controller.
 (I dont know c++, but here we are 😄, learning)
-- It is configured to use platformio, and bluetooth classic for esp32.
+- It is configured to use platformio, and bluetooth classic for esp32 using jvpernis/PS3 Controller Host library.

 ## Quick start: